2023 Solar Incentives Guide for Crest Hill, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled at the state level.
-Once your solar panel system meets the threshold (normally a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are generally handled at the state level.
+Once your solar panel system meets a predetermined threshold (normally a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you make from the sale is usually considered part of your taxable income.

 Best Solar Financing